 - Use node pools to control cGPU

 - If you migrate workloads from a dedicated Kubernetes cluster installed with cGPU Basic Edition to a professional managed Kubernetes cluster, you must upgrade to cGPU Professional Edition in the professional managed Kubernetes cluster after the migration is completed.
-For more information, see Upgrade cGPU Basic Edition to cGPU Professional Edition in a professional Kubernetes cluster.
+For more information, see Upgrade cGPU Basic Edition to cGPU Professional Edition in an ACK Pro cluster.